uyuni-project/sumaform/README_ADVANCED.md

  * `suse_manager_server` module:
    * `username` and `password` define credentials for the first created user (the SUSE Manager Admin)
    * `disable_firewall`: disables the firewall making all ports available to any host.
 Set to `false` to only have typical SUSE Manager ports open
+   * `allow_postgres_connections`: configure Postgres to accept connections from external hosts.
+Set to `false` to only allow localhost connections

 ## Adding channels to SUSE Manager Servers